 From cosmopolitan cities to majestic mountain peaks, there are lots of places to see in Canada.
 This vast country is full of incredible destinations.
 If you are a nature lover, you are going to be spoiled for choice in Canada.
 You can explore the amazing wildlife, refreshing countryside, and some of the world’s finest unspoiled ecosystems.
-Here are 7 destinations and places to see in Canada.
+Here are 7 destinations and the best places to visit in Canada.

 1. Banff National Park and the Rocky Mountains

 Located in the province of Alberta, the Banff National Park lies at the heart of the majestic Canadian Rocky Mountains.
 With breathtaking snow-capped mountain ranges and crystal clear lakes, they are one of the most beautiful places in the country.
 Three popular downhill ski resorts operate within the park – Lake Louise Ski Resort, Sunshine Village, and Mount Norquay.
-There are wildlife tours, ice walks, snowshoeing, and dogsled, horse sleigh rides and backcountry trails available throughout the park.
+There are wildlife tours, ice walks, snowshoeing, dogsled, horse sleigh rides, and backcountry trails available throughout the park.

 2. Toronto’s CN Tower

 Located on the shores of Lake Ontario is the iconic CN Tower.
-This famous landmark stands at 553 meters high and is one of the tallest structures in the world.
+This famous landmark stands 553 meters high and is one of the tallest structures in the world.
 The tower is home to various attractions, such as the revolving 360 restaurant, and the Glass Floor.
 It offers breathtaking views of the city and beyond.
 Visible from everywhere in the city, the tower is lit up in different colours each night.

 3. Niagara Falls